-Original: SourceOnline courses also complement traditional education and offline learning, so students can find it easier to take online courses during their school breaks, to lighten a load of their standard course during their entire college year.
+Original: SourceOnline courses also complement traditional and offline education, so students can find it easier to take online courses during their school breaks, to lighten the load of their standard courses during their entire college year.

 In this article, we tell you exactly that.

 Choosing the Right Online Course: 8 Factors to Consider

 To excel in academics and do well, choosing the right online course is essential.
 However, owing to the endless options available, narrowing down the right online course can be difficult.

 To help you make an informed decision, we’ve put together eight factors you must remember while choosing an online course.